Eight dog-friendly restaurants, pubs and cafés in Cornwall

 With plates like Davidstow vintage rarebit, spicy pork and nduja pasta and oysters caught across the estuary in Porthilly, you’ll be spoilt for choice with fresh, unique flavours.
 There’s also a great ‘Little Sailors’ menu for children or those with a smaller appetite.

-In this part of North Cornwall, there’s plenty to tire out energetic dogs before dinner.
+In this part of Cornwall, there’s plenty to tire out energetic dogs before dinner.
 Hop across to Padstow on the water taxi, play ball in the shallows or stick to dry land with a walk through the dunes.
 For a slightly longer stroll from Daymer Bay, the climb up Brea Hill is well worth it for the view when the tide is right.

 South Cornwall